Senforsce/orch8rion/_docs/content/docs/troubleshooting.md

 ### Configuring Log Level

-Orchestrion can be configured to output extensive logging during operations.
+Orch8rion can be configured to output extensive logging during operations.
-This is configured by setting the `ORCHESTRION_LOG_LEVEL` environment variable or `--log-level` orchestrion flag to one of the following values:
+This is configured by setting the `ORCHESTRION_LOG_LEVEL` environment variable or `--log-level` orch8rion flag to one of the following values:

 `ORCHESTRION_LOG_LEVEL` | Description
 ------------------------|-------------------------------------------------------